CrossTheRoadElec/HERO-DriverStation/README.md

 * Length of data is calculated before the SLIP framing
 * You must make sure the other end is done talking before you can talk yourself
 * Currently the amount of Flash to be erased is hard coded in this code, if you want to flash a large file you must change that byte word yourself
-* I have only encounted two kinds of errors from the module, a 0x01 0x07 & 0x01 0x05
+* I have only encountered two kinds of errors from the module, a 0x01 0x07 & 0x01 0x05
   * 0x07 - Not fatal, module can still be flashed (I believe it is warning the flasher that it is currently downloading the last bin packet)
-  * 0x05 - Fatal, module must be reflashed (I believe it is a checksum error)
+  * 0x05 - Fatal, module must be re-flashed (I believe it is a checksum error)